F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 To see more information about creating and using IAM roles, see the |IAM roles|.

 ..
-IMPORTANT:: Rhe **username** and **passphrase** for S3 are optional.
+IMPORTANT:: The **username** and **passphrase** for S3 are optional.
 This is because a user can send data from a BIG-IP that has an appropriate IAM role in AWS to AWS S3 without a username and passphrase.

-The root certificates for AWS services are embedded within Telemetry Streaming and are the only root certificates used in requests made to AWS services per AWS's move to its own Certificate Authority, noted in https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/.
+The root certificates for AWS services are embedded within F5 BIG-IP Telemetry Streaming and are the only root certificates used in requests made to AWS services per AWS's move to its own Certificate Authority, noted in https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/.

 Additions to the AWS S3 consumer
 ````````````````````````````````